 A positive mindset can go a long way in helping you to overcome obstacles and rise above relapses when trying to quit smoking.
 The key is not to get discouraged, to try again, and to face the coming weeks with even more determination.
 At the beginning celebrate each quit day and if that seems too challenging, celebrate each hour of quitting.
 Reward yourself with a nice walk, bubble bath or some time spent with a loved one.

 Once you know what triggers you to reach for the cigarette packet, you can develop coping mechanisms and alternative ways to deal with each one.

 For example, if you like to smoke after finishing a meal, try chewing a piece of chewing gum instead.
 If you find stress and anxiety to be a trigger, try listening to relaxing music, doing yoga or getting a massage.

 Write a list of benefits of stopping smoking

 The benefits of stopping smoking are no secret – more energy, healthier skin and a hugely reduced risk of premature death due to serious illness.
 By writing a list of pros and cons, you can carry them around with you and look at them every time you feel as if you might relapse.

 Nicotine withdrawal isn’t just craving your morning cigarette.
 It is actually categorised by a range of physical symptoms that are important to recognise:

 Decreased heart rate

 If you find that you start experiencing some of these symptoms as you become smoke-free, a great way to take your mind off them is to exercise.
-Scientific studies have proven that even a short, five-minute walk can encourage your brain to produce anti-craving chemicals, but the effectiveness of exercise could also be down to the simple fact that it gives you something else to focus on.
+Scientific studies have proven that even a short, five-minute walk can encourage your brain to produce anti-craving chemicals, which in turn could help fight the withdrawals of stopping smoking.

 Tell people you decided to quit smoking